rstinejr/FindingJsonCPlusPlus/README.md

 ## Building and running on Windows

-The JsonSerialization VisualStudio project expects environment variable BOOST_ROOT to be the directory path of your Boost distribution.
+The JsonSerialization VisualStudio project expects environment variable `BOOST_ROOT` to be the directory path of your Boost distribution.
 On my system it's `D:\boost_1_63_0`.
+(This environment variable is not used by the Linux build.)

 Boost's *property_tree* is header only; you do not need to build Boost's binaries in order to use it.